 Think of a roadmap as a bird’s eye view of the entire project.
-A roadmap is a high-level plan, or a strategy, visualised on a timeline.
+A roadmap is a high-level plan, or a strategy, visualized on a timeline.
 How to have a roadmap in Jira?
-Do I need a plugin, or app?
+Do I need a plugin or app?
 What is Jira roadmapping?

 Roadmaps are about: Strategy, vision, overview, highlight, priorities, major dates (milestones), long-term, graphical tool (timeline), simplicity, communicating/sharing goals, at a glance, shared understanding, coordination, expectations

 Roadmaps are NOT about: Granularity, detailed view, itemized plan, minutiae

 - a roadmap should fit a single sheet of paper or slide/screen

 - up to four items per workstream (∼team) per year

 - order matters: top workstreams on top, top goals on top, etc.

 - plain language; avoid jargon, acronyms, and abbreviations